macroenergy/Dolphyn.jl/docs/src/hsc_data_documentation.md

 #### 3.1.5 HSC_generation_discharge.csv

-Reports H$_2$ discharged by each H$_2$ production resource (generation, storage) in each model time step, as well as the annual sum (in tonnes).
+Reports H$_2$ discharged by each H$_2$ production resource (generation, storage) in each model time step, as well as the annual sum (in MW).

 #### 3.1.6 HSC_h2_balance.csv

-Reports the use (tonnes/hour or tonnes) of each H$_2$ resource type (Generation, Flexible Demand, Storage Charge & Discharge, Nonserved Energy, H$_2$ Pipeline Import/Export, H$_2$ Truck Import/Export, G2P Demand, and Demand) for each zone and each time step, as well as the annual sum.
+Reports the use (MWh or MW) of each H$_2$ resource type (Generation, Flexible Demand, Storage Charge & Discharge, Nonserved Energy, H$_2$ Pipeline Import/Export, H$_2$ Truck Import/Export, G2P Demand, and Demand) for each zone and each time step, as well as the annual sum.

 #### 3.1.7 HSC_costs.csv